The Best Free VPNs for Android 2026

 Unlimited free plan: Proton's free plan doesn't limit you on data used, time, or speed, so you can stay connected without worrying about arbitrary limits.

-Generous server selection: Though you can only choose from certain servers, Proton has increased how many free users can connect to, bringing a new high of 314 servers in 6 countries.
+Generous server selection: Though you can only choose from certain servers, Proton has increased how many free users can connect to, bringing the total to 2,300 free servers in five countries.

 Open-source software: Proton as a whole is a well known and well trusted company in the privacy sphere, making a variety of privacy-first products designed to help you ditch Google and protect yourself online.
 Their VPN is one of their main products, ranking among the best and backed by a bulletproof no-logs policy.